kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 Variables are a critical part of transaction templates, defining the data required to construct a transaction.
-Users can be prompted for variables missing from the `--template-data` file or not provided as command-line arguments.
+Users can be prompted for variables missing from the `--template-data` file or not provided as command-line options.
 The `--holes` option is particularly useful for identifying all the variables a template requires.